ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/rma_process.md

 ## Online RMA form

-Furthermore there is also an online RMA form.
-After user submitted this form, an email is send to admin.
-There the [SendRmaEmailDataProcessor](../../one_page_forms/one_page_forms_api/dataprocessors/dataprocessors_after_submitting/sendrmaemaildataprocessor.md) is used.
+eZ Commerce also offers an online RMA form.
+After user submits this form, an email is sent to admin using [SendRmaEmailDataProcessor](../../one_page_forms/one_page_forms_api/dataprocessors/dataprocessors_after_submitting/sendrmaemaildataprocessor.md).

-The email receiver has to generate a delivery note with a return number and sends it to the customer.
-The customer then can return his goods together with return number.
+The email recipient has to generate a delivery note with a return number and send it to the customer.

-Please see the concept for the [one-page forms](../../one_page_forms/one_page_forms.md) as well.
+The customer then can return their goods together with return number.

+See [one-page forms](../../one_page_forms/one_page_forms.md) for more information.

 ``` html+twig
 {{ path('silversolutions_service', {'formTypeResolver': 'rma'}) }}